sun-li/vim/README.md

-# A Comfortable .vimrc File (Optimized for Macvim 7.3)
+# A Comfortable .vimrc File (optimized for MacVim 7.3)

 ## Target Users

 This .vimrc file is developed for programmers.

 It is optimized for MacVim 7.3.
-But it is also useful for regular Vim/gVim.
+However, it should be useful for regular Vim/gVim, too.

 ## Recommended Plug-ins